maxxiimo/the-front-end-manifesto/foundation-markup.md

         = render :partial => 'shared/footer'
         = scripts

-Other than all the Internet Explorer conditions it's concise and simple.

-NOTE: If you plan to use those conditionals just uncomment each line, if not feel free to delete them.
+Other than all the Internet Explorer conditions, it's concise and simple.
+If you plan to use those conditionals just uncomment each line, if not, feel free to delete them.
 Also note the use of [ARIA roles][]:

     %header{:role => "banner"}